LJ-II/To-Do-List/README.md

 ---

 ## Usage
 1. Launch the app in your browser.
+2. Press the Profile icon and Logout.
+3. Then on the login page, click on "Register".
+4. Input your email and make a password.
+5. Login.
-2. Create a new task by typing in the input field and clicking "Add Task."
+6. Create a new task by typing in the input field and clicking "Add Task."
-3. Use the checkboxes or buttons to mark tasks as complete, edit, or delete them.
+7. Use the checkboxes or buttons to mark tasks as complete, edit, or delete them.
-4. View your organized list to stay on top of your daily goals.
+8. View your organized list to stay on top of your daily goals.

 ---